 Fall planting has many advantages, as the roots can to start to establish before the summer heat and droughts start.
 Spring planting is preferable for some slow-to-establish species, such as Baldcypress, American Hornbeam, Magnolia, Sweetgum, Tulip Tree, willows, and Willow Oak.
 Conifers prefer the warm soils of summer or early fall.

-Choosing the specimen
+Choosing the specimens

 Trees do not like to grow in pots.
 A seedling that is growing in your yard already and that is getting enough sun is the most likely to prosper.
 Otherwise, buy the youngest example you can find, as that tree within a few years will exceed in growth and health of a more expensive, larger tree planted at the same time.